ConfoederatioVF/Harbinger.Deprojector/README.md

 ## Usage:

 Deprojector is designed to be run from the command line.
 It takes in `from_projection.png` as its source image, and will try to mesh warp it to a black and white `to_projection.png` image.
+Deprojector versions can be selected from the base folder as `deprojector_<version>/`.

 Input files:
 - `from_projection.png`